 Thus, if Andrea has incurred the responsibility to pay for the goods, she has clearly increased a liability.
 That means a credit entry is required in her payables account.
 It follows that the entry in her purchases account will be a debit.

 The business entity principle simply means that, for the purpose of maintaining accounting records, the business is treated as a separate entity from the owner(s) of the business.
+The Conceptual Framework refers to a ‘reporting entity’ which is an entity that is required, or chooses, to prepare financial statements.

 In our example, Andrea has been identified as the owner of the business.
 As she is a sole trader (ie her business is unincorporated), there are some important legal points to be noted.
 The first is that there is no legal differentiation between Andrea and her business.
 Following from that, Andrea will be personally responsible for any debts that the business incurs, and her personal assets may be used to settle business debts.